QS Best Student Cities ranking: 53rd

-With three universities in the 2012/13 QS World University Rankings®, Malaysia’s capital is fast establishing itself as one of Southeast Asia’s leading study destinations.
-The rapidly improving reputation of Malaysia’s higher education sector, headed by Universiti Malaya (now ranked 167 in the world) reflects the wider coming to prominence of the country itself on the world stage.
+With three universities in the QS World University Rankings® 2015/16, Malaysia’s capital is quickly establishing itself as one of Southeast Asia’s leading study destinations.
+The rapidly improving reputation of Malaysia’s higher education sector, headed by Universiti Malaya (now ranked 146th in the world) reflects the wider coming to prominence of the country itself on the world stage.

 Kuala Lumpur is very much a manifestation of this.
 This city of gleaming skyscrapers, including the iconic Petronas Twin Towers (the world’s tallest buildings until 2004), is as perfect a representation of the changing balance of power in the 21st century world as you could hope to find.

 However, it is by no means a soulless imitation of a Western city.
 Alongside air-conditioned malls and familiar multinational corporations, you can still find mosques and temples, street vendors and markets, and the rich multicultural mix which has always characterized this part of the world.

 It also gets the highest score in the index for affordability, combining low living costs with relatively low annual tuition fees.